eastmaels/steemblog.github.io/_posts/account/justyy/2019-01-14_paypal-withdrawals-now-available-on-coinbase.md

 - - -

-This page is synchronized from the post: [PayPal withdrawals now available on Coinbase!](https://steemit.com/@justyy/paypal-withdrawals-now-available-on-coinbase)
+This page is synchronized from the post: ['PayPal withdrawals now available on Coinbase!'](https://steemit.com/@justyy/paypal-withdrawals-now-available-on-coinbase)